albasyir/albasyir/README.md

 ### About Me and My Stack

-i’m Software Engineer using PHP, javaScrip and TypeScript for programming language and MySQL for Database with love, I already know about laravel asitecture concepts from request, middleware, controller, model, seeder, mix compiler, and migration and then i already know about Vue asitecture concepts like Vue Components, Vue Router, Vuex, Request API and then I already know about make good peformance on MySQL.
+i’m Software Engineer <b>using PHP, javaScript and TypeScript</b> for programming language and <b>MySQL</b> for Database with love, I already <b>know about Laravel asitecture concepts</b> like request, middleware, controller, model, seeder, mix compiler, and migration and then i already <b>know about Vue asitecture concepts</b>
+like Vue Components, Vue Router, Vuex, Request API and then I already <b>know about make good peformance on MySQL</b>.

 <br />
 <br />